aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/documentation-website/index.md

 ---

-Document your learning process and the final project development on a website or some other type of online document You need to keep updating your personal documentation even if you work as a group.
+Document your learning process and the final project development on a website or some other type of online document.
+You need to keep updating your personal documentation even if you work as a group.
 Your group can of course share materials and content if needed.

 Your site should have these things at the end of the course:

-- Documentation of your Gesture Assignment
+- Documentation of your Gesture Assignment group project
 - Project Proposal for the Final Project
 - Final Project development process
 - Description and audiovisual documentation of the Final Project with an emphasis on your role in the project if it was a group work.